 Last but not least, we strongly recommend bringing something to eat as well, like guacamole, chicken nachos, or some super tasty fries.
 Believe me, the alcohol should never be served on an empty stomach!
 Therefore, just go for a simple recipe from my blog and that’s it!
 Now, you are ready to attend any friendly gathering!

-First of all, the best thing about this recipe is that you only need three basic ingredients to make a Rusty Nail.
+First of all, the best thing about this cocktail recipe is that you only need three basic ingredients to make a Rusty Nail.

 |2 ounces Drambuie|